LivePersonInc/developer-center/pages/Documents/ConversationalAI/ConversationAssist/overview.md

 * bot 2 = 80%
 * bot 3 = 0%

-If the account’s Agent Assist settings are 1) maximum number of recommendations = 4, and 2) bot confidence threshold = 70%, then the agent receives the following, ordered list of recommendations:
+If the account’s Conversation Assist settings are 1) maximum number of recommendations = 4, and 2) bot confidence threshold = 70%, then the agent receives the following, ordered list of recommendations:

 * knowledge base article 1 (90%)
 * bot 1 (100%)